petecheslock/openai-playground/audio-to-srt/README.md

 1. Make sure you have a file named 'prompt.txt' in the same directory as the script.
 This file should contain the system prompt for the AI model.
 2. Setup a virtual env `python -m venv openai-env`
 3. Activate it `source openai-env/bin/activate`
+4. Install requirements `pip install -r requirements.txt`
-4. Run the script. `python audio-to-srt.py`
+5. Run the script. `python audio-to-srt.py`

 ## Dependencies

 This script requires the OpenAI Python library.
-You can install it with pip.